Sparklydust/MyworkoutGOServerSide/README.md

 ```

-3. Run MyworkoutGOServerSide
+3. Run MyworkoutGOServerSide scheme.

-- In the MyworkoutGOServerSide root project, start the server by running
-clicking on the Package.swift.
+- In the MyworkoutGOServerSide root project, start the server by clicking on the Package.swift.

+- Wait for all package dependencies to download.

 - Set the active scheme to MyworkoutGOServerSide with My Mac as the destination.

 - Build and run.
 Check the console and see that the migrations have run.

+- A successfull starting server message should shown in the Xcode console.

+- You can now run the MyworkoutGO application on device or in a simulator.

+4. Admin credentials:

+- email: registered@email.com
+- password: password